 Many small business owners set up limited companies via formation agents or their accountants.

-Our company formations partner has set up thousands of companies for Bytestart visitors over the past 10 years.
+Our company formations partner, 1st Formations, has set up hundreds of limited companies.
 You can find out more about the fast and friendly service they offer here.
 You can incorporate your new company for just £12.99.

 More Bytestart Guides

 Tide Business Bank Account - £50 Cashback!Simply open an account to qualify + 12 months of free transfers for Bytestart visitors!